Thank you for your interest in Morrison Academy.

 Choosing a Campus

 Morrison Academy has four locations in Taiwan.
-The southern campus in Kaohsiung, central campus in Taichung and the northern campus in Linkou offer kindergarten through grade twelve.
+The southern campus in Kaohsiung, central campus in Taichung and the northern campus in Taipei offer kindergarten through grade twelve.
 Morrison has operated several satellite schools in other areas of Taiwan for students through the sixth grade.
 Morrison also provides some services to missionaries in Taiwan who are home-schooling their children.

 Located in the capital city of Taiwan, it is conveniently located close to the MRT line.
 Students often come to school via public transportation.
 As an urban city school, the campus is all contained in one building with a playground and indoor and outdoor gym.